Virginia Beach Helmet Laws

 Impact of Helmet Use in a Personal Injury Case

-The law is clear that wearing a helmet while operating a motorcycle in Virginia Beach is mandatory.
+Not only can helmets prevent severe injuries and fatalities, but the law is also clear that wearing a helmet while operating a motorcycle in Virginia Beach is mandatory.
 That same law is explicit in noting that a failure to wear a motorcycle helmet does not constitute negligence in and of itself in a civil proceeding.
 While someone might be punished, and while they violated a traffic law by not wearing it, it cannot be used as proof of negligence against them in a personal injury civil proceeding.

 Contributory Negligence in Virginia Beach